The Cuesta Promise FAQs

 - Student Center ($10)

 - Student Rep ($1)

 - Course Materials Fees (fees indicated in the course description on Class Finder; does not include books or items the instructor requires in his/her syllabus)

 The Promise will pay for all unit fees, whether a student is full or part-time.

 How do I qualify for the Promise?

-All graduates from San Luis Obispo County high schools, including students who receive their GED or are home-schooled, must attend Cuesta College the fall semester immediately following their completion of high school to get the Promise.
+All graduates from San Luis Obispo County high schools, who earned their diplomas between the dates of July 1, 2017 – June 30, 2018, including students who receive their GED or are home-schooled, must attend Cuesta College's Fall 2018 semester.
 Qualifying students must follow the application process and deadlines below: